dgroomes/junit-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Optimize the CI build (Github Actions).
 The set up Java step is slow (20s), why even do it?
 Maybe make a base Docker image tailor-made for Gradle/Java projects.
+* Migrate the Java _Early Access_ example to <https://github.com/dgroomes/gradle-playground> because it is really a Gradle thing not a JUnit thing.
+* Split into sub-projects.
+In particular, there should be 'basic' example and a 'junit-standalone' example